bmperrea/KitaevSL/README.md

 # KitaevSL
-Code for computing correlation functions of the Kitaev spin liquid

 These are the Matlab codes for computing finite temperature correlation functions of the Kitaev spin liquid, an exotic many body physics model.